 - If a gaps open up to penetrate centrally, feed the attackers positioned between the opposition’s midfield and defensive line.
 From here, either combine to break through centrally, or feed the wings for a cross.

 - Where opponents are compact and organised in shifting their block, build the play on one side before switching quickly to the far side to exploit the open space/free player.

 As mentioned at the beginning of this piece, every team should have alternative routes for progression.
 A one-dimensional approach can be stifled quickly by well-organised opponents, and having different strategies in place to overcome these challenges is therefore an essential part of any comprehensive tactical design.

 As we’ve seen, when the opposition sits off, Betis can go about implementing their horizontal-based approach.
-Moving the ball from side to side, trying to create the conditions to exploit the wide areas.
+Moving the ball from side to side, trying to create the conditions to exploit the wide areas or penetrate centrally.
 However, the opposition doesn’t always sit off.
 Often, teams will try to nullify Setien’s preferred approach by pressing or marking high up the pitch during Betis’ build-up.
 This makes it difficult for them to implement their short passing game, and so they must find other ways to progress.
-What makes Quique Setien such a special coach, and the ideal case study for this article, is the invention and problem-solving capabilities his teams show in progressing out of the first phase of an attack.
+What makes Quique Setien such a talented coach, and the ideal case study for this article, is the invention and problem-solving capabilities his teams show in progressing out of the first phase of an attack.